MALAYSIA COUNTRY GUIDE

 And you can learn more about the upcoming megacity of Johor Bahru, located just across the strait from Singapore, as well as promising investment locations like Kota Kinabalu and Kuching in our ultimate guide to investing in Malaysian property.

-How to Start a Malaysia Company
+How to Start a Company in Malaysia

 It’s rather simple to form a company here.
 In fact, Malaysia ranks among the easiest places in Asia to start a business.
 Foreigners are actively encouraged to invest here.

-The Private Limited Company Structure (Sendirian Berhad) is the most commonly used structure in Malaysia.
+Out of all those, the Private Limited Company Structure (Sendirian Berhad) is the most commonly used structure in Malaysia.

 Another option is to incorporate in Labuan, an island located off the coast of Borneo in East Malaysia.